Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

 Methods developed in FDA for function smoothing and estimation can be adapted for use in SCAB.
-For instance, functional basis expansions or additive models could enhance the representation of the reward function in SCAB\cite{cai2022stochastic}.
-Conversely, the exploration-exploitation strategies and sequential decision-making frameworks from SCAB can inspire new approaches in FDA for data collection and experimental design \cite{ji2017optimal}, especially when observations are expensive or time-consuming to obtain.
-SCAB inherently involves sequential data acquisition, which aligns with the emerging area of sequential FDA, where data arrive over time, and analyses need to adapt accordingly.
+For~instance, functional basis expansions or additive models could enhance the representation of the reward function in SCAB~\cite{cai2022stochastic}.
+In~contrast, SCAB's exploration–exploitation strategies and sequential decision-making frameworks can inspire new FDA approaches to data collection and experimental design~\cite{ji2017optimal}, especially when observations are expensive or time-consuming to obtain.
+SCAB inherently involves sequential data acquisition, which aligns with the emerging area of sequential FDA, where data arrive over time, and~analyses need to adapt~accordingly.

 The relationship between SCAB and FDA is rooted in their mutual focus on function estimation over continuous domains under uncertainty.
-Recognizing this connection opens avenues for methodological advancements by leveraging the strengths of both fields.
+Recognizing this connection opens avenues for methodological advancements by taking advantage of the strengths of both fields.
 Incorporating FDA techniques into SCAB can improve function estimation and uncertainty quantification, while applying SCAB principles in FDA can enhance adaptive sampling and experimental design.
-By recognizing and leveraging the connections between these fields, researchers can develop more robust methodologies, enhance computational efficiency, and address complex real-world problems (such as healthcare, environmental science, and industrial technology) that require both sequential decision-making and sophisticated functional data analysis.
+By~recognizing and leveraging the connections between these fields, researchers can develop more robust methodologies, improve computational efficiency, and~address complex real-world problems (such as healthcare, environmental science, and~industrial technology) that require both sequential decision-making and sophisticated functional data~analysis.

-\section{Advanced Topics}

-In this section, we provide a selective review of bandits studies, categorizing them into three distinct types: contextual bandits, non-contextual bandits, and applied bandits.
-Many of them are from top statistical journals.

-\subsection{Contextual Bandits}
+\section{Advanced~Topics}

+In Section~\ref{sec:clb}, we introduced $K$-armed contextual bandits.
+However, as~the context space grows (e.g., factors like user type, age, location, or~time since last active), running separate $K$-armed bandits for each unique context becomes infeasible.
+The~true power of contextual bandits lies in leveraging models that capture the relationship between experimental conditions and outcomes (e.g., conversion rates).
+Instead of treating each context independently, these models allow researchers to share information across contexts, enabling efficient handling of large and complex context~spaces.

+This section selectively reviews advanced bandit methodologies, starting with contextual bandits and extending the discussion to non-contextual bandits (e.g., MAB) from a broader perspective, contrasting with the approaches covered in Section~\ref{sec:MAB_alg}.
+Finally, we explore applied bandit problems and bandits with unknown variance proxies, emphasizing recent developments mostly from top statistical journals and~conferences.

+\subsection{Contextual~Bandits}